Fed seen jacking interest rates further as U.S. inflation soars

 By Lindsay Dunsmuir and Ann Saphir

-July 13 (Reuters) - Traders boosted bets on Wednesday the Federal Reserve could deliver an even bigger interest-rate hike at its policy meeting later this month after the latest government data showed inflation, already at a 40-year high, accelerating further.
+July 13 (Reuters) - Investors boosted bets on Wednesday the U.S. Federal Reserve could deliver an even bigger interest-rate hike at its policy meeting later this month after a worse-than-expected inflation report showed price pressures, already running at a 40-year high, accelerating further.

 A bevy of central bankers over the past couple of weeks have already signaled support for a 75 basis point rate increase at their upcoming policy meeting on July 26-27, following a similar-size hike at their last meeting in June.

+The consumer price index (CPI) rose 9.1% last month from a year earlier, data from the Labor Department showed on Wednesday, driven by rising costs for gas, food and rent. [nL1N2YT184]

-After the report showing gas, food and rent prices drove overall inflation up 9.1% last month, traders of futures tied to the Fed's policy rate swiftly priced in a more than 40% probability of an even bigger 100-basis-point rise at the coming meeting.
+As a result, traders of futures tied to the Fed's policy rate swiftly priced almost even odds of an super-sized 100-basis-point rise at the coming meeting, according to an analysis of fed funds futures contracts compiled by the CME Group.

 That was up from about a one-in-nine chance seen before the report, which also showed underlying inflation slowing.